LD4P/sinopia_sample_profiles/cohort-profiles/ransomCenter/test/Readme.md

 >
 >`-r` --- indicates all the referenced schemas (which would be the rest of the Sinopia JSON-schemas v0.1.0 downloaded to a local directory).
 >
->`-d` --- indicates the JSON profiles (it takes multiple files, so the wild card will allow to validate all the profiles in the given folder.
+>`-d` --- indicates the JSON profiles (it takes multiple files, so the wild card will allow to validate all the profiles in the given folder).